dennisonbertram/mcp-brex/README.md

 1. Open Claude for Desktop and go to settings by clicking on the Claude menu and selecting "Settings..."
 2. Click on "Developer" in the left sidebar, then click "Edit Config"
-3. Update the configuration file with the Brex MCP server settings, including your API key:
+3. Update the configuration file with the Brex MCP server settings:

 ```json
 {